brettz9/filebrowser-enhanced/README.md

 have option to automatically handle click-to-expose-path if loaded through WebAppFind (since we know where the path originated)
-1. Ability to handle multiple files on right-click (unlike what seems readily possibly in Windows through Open With... mechanism)
+1. Ability to handle multiple files on right-click (unlike what seems readily possibly in Windows through Open With... mechanism but is possible with SendTo)
 1. Any overlap with <https://github.com/FunkMonkey/Loomo>?
 1. Add "Open with" transparently from Windows (though could make WebAppFind filetypes.json aware)
 1. Experiment with 3d WebGL rendering
-1. Column browser / hierarchical folder browsing
 1. Smart folders ala Awesome Bar but for file:// only (per user request)
     1. Support interaction with Awesome Bar [options](https://support.mozilla.org/en-US/kb/awesome-bar-find-your-bookmarks-history-and-tabs#w_how-can-i-control-what-results-the-location-bar-shows-me)
     (or equivalent) and [flags](https://support.mozilla.org/en-US/kb/awesome-bar-find-your-bookmarks-history-and-tabs#w_changing-results-on-the-fly)